cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 irunin.* .........
 These files are necessary for installation and
                    de-installation.

+NumberShark.exe ..
+The executable program of the educational game "NumberShark".
+Zahlenhai.exe ....
+The German version of "NumberShark.exe".
+NumberShark_en.chm HTML help archive for tne NumberShark online help (English).
+NumberShark_de.chm The German version of "NumberShark_en.chm".
+GameData.txt .....
+First high-scores for the NumberShark game.

 script-en.pdf ....
 A script on cryptography, prime numbers,
                    elementary number theory and the mathematics
                    behind certain algorithms.
 script-de.pdf ....
 The German version of script-en.pdf.

 CrypToolPresentation_1_4_00_en.pdf ..
 Slides presentation
 CrypToolPresentation_1_4_00_de.pdf ..
 German version of presentation.

 DialogueSisters.pdf ...
 Fantasy story by Dr. Elsner describing a
                         variant of the RSA cryptosystem.
 DialogSchwestern.pdf ..
 German version of DialogueSisters.pdf.